IliaZenkov/ising-model-mcmc/Pendulums and Chaotic Motion/README.md

 # Pendulums and Chaotic Motion
-# This project can be viewed at https://nbviewer.jupyter.org/github/pinech/Py-Projects/blob/master/Pendulums%20%26%20Chaotic%20Motion.ipynb
+# This project can be viewed via nbviewer using the project link at https://nbviewer.jupyter.org/
+#

 In this project I use SciPy to calculate the trajectory of simple pendula.